Please enable JavaScript to ensure auto alt text generation works properly

 That means you can review more candidates in less time, and still keep the decision in human hands.

-2. Spark Hire — one-way + live interviews in one place
+2. Spark Hire.
+One-way + live interviews in one place

 Best for: Teams that want one-way interviews and live video interviews in the same tool, with a familiar review workflow.